Fan translation of video games: Legal issues

 It is unusual for copyright holders to object to fan translations.
 This is probably largely because the electronic games in question are generally not considered commercially viable in the target language, so the translation is rarely seen as a source of lost revenue.

-However, in 1999, one well-known incident in which copyright holders took action involved the translation of a Windows game maker called RPG Maker 95.
-The Japanese company ASCII had their lawyers send a cease and desist e-mail to the translation group KanjiHack Translations.
-However, unlike most translation groups, KanjiHack was caught linking to a site to illegally download the entire then-recently released RPG Maker 95 software (including a copy-protection crack).
+In 1999, one well-known incident in which copyright holders took action involved the translation of a Windows game maker called RPG Maker 95.
+The Japanese company ASCII had their lawyers send a cease and desist e-mail to the translation group KanjiHack Translations, but unlike most translation groups, KanjiHack was caught linking to a site to illegally download the entire then-recently released RPG Maker 95 software (including a copy-protection crack).
 The group shut down immediately but others eventually finished the project.
 Titles from the RPG Maker series were eventually localized and officially released in the US for the PlayStation and PlayStation 2.

 In 2014, publisher Square Enix issued a cease and desist order to Sky, a romhacker who had completed a highly anticipated fan translation of the PSP game Final Fantasy Type 0, soon after they announced an HD version of the game for PlayStation 4 and Xbox One.
 This forced him to remove all posts and pages pertaining to the project (which were eventually restored months later).
 Sky claimed that Square Enix had made "threats and false accusations".
 According to Kotaku, Sky had released the translation early against the team's wishes, possibly to preempt any legal action following a localization announcement at E3, and Square Enix may have been forced to announce the HD version prematurely as a reaction to the patch's release.

-In September 2022, translation group ZeroField, responsible for English translation spreadsheet and overlays for multiple Trails games, received messages from NIS America demanding to take down the ZeroField website and completely cease all work on future spreadsheets citing copyright infringement, causing the site to go offline indefinitely.
-Before the incident, in July 2022, unknown 4chan users used ZeroField's Kuro no Kiseki spreadsheet, without their permission. to insert the translated text into the game to be more accessible to players.
-NIS America was not willing to talk with any ZeroField members about the spreadsheets.